andeya/erpc/socket/README.md

 - Body supports gzip compression
 - Header contains the status code and its description text
 - Each socket is assigned an id
-- Provide a socket hub
+- Provides a socket hub

 ## Packet